-The greatest progress in comparative ecological studies of ME and MT in sympatry has been made in the contact zones in the Baltic Sea, in the waters of the Kola Peninsula (White and Barents Seas) and in the West Atlantic (mainly, Gulf of Maine and New Scotland).
-In the Baltic Sea, the brackish areas of the inner part of the sea are inhabited by MT, while the saltier areas closer to the North Sea are inhabited by ME.
-In the middle runs the contact zone, where mixed settlements could be dominated by hybrids, and MT gene frequency gradually increases towards the inner Baltic (VS 11, Zbawicka et al. 2014, Stuckas et al. 2017).
-As a result, species distribution is strongly correlated with salinity, against which the role of other factors is negligible (Kijevsky; REF).

 There is a general agreement that sympatric ME and MT are ecologically distinct (RC 05; Katolikova et al. 2016; REF) and have different economic value in aquaculture (Beaumont et al. 2008; Penney et al. 2002).
 However, information on the factors of their ecological segregation is fragmentary and contradictory.
 The greatest progress in comparative ecological studies of ME and MT in sympatry has been made in the contact zones in the Baltic Sea, in the waters of the Kola Peninsula (White and Barents Sea) and in West Atlantic (mostly Gulf of Maine and New Scotland).
 In the Baltic Sea, the brackish areas of its inner part are inhabited by MT, while the saltier areas closer to the North Sea are inhabited by ME.
 In the contact zone between these parts, mixed settlements can be dominated by hybrids, and MT gene frequency gradually increases towards the inner Baltic (VS 11, Zbawicka et al. 2014, Stuckas et al. 2017).
 As a result, the distribution of ME and MT is strongly correlated with salinity, while the role of other factors is negligible (Kijevsky; REF).

-In the Kola and West Atlantic zones the situation differs from that in the Baltic.
-Hybrids are always in the minority in mixed settlements.
-Species are distributed in space in a mosaic fashion, both in regional (i.e. dozens to hundreds of km) and local scales.
-The relationship between distribution of species and salinity is nowhere obvious (RC 05, Katolikova et al. 2016; Wenne et al. 2020, Marchenko et al. 2023), but a number of other factors of ecological segregation have been proposed.

 Another situation is observed in the contact zones of the Kola Peninsula and West Atlantic.
 Hybrids are always in the minority in mixed settlements there, and spatial distribution of ME and MT is mosaic both at the regional (i.e. dozens to hundreds of kilometers) and at the local scale.
 The relationship between the distribution of these species and salinity is not obvious anywhere in these contact zones (RC 05, Katolikova et al. 2016; Wenne et al. 2020, Marchenko et al. 2023), though several other factors of ecological segregation have been proposed (see below).